redblobgames/circular-obstacle-pathfinding/README.md

 - pulley problem, belt problem

-The surfing edges between a pair of circles are the line segments which just kiss the circles; these segments are known as bitangents, and in general, there are four of them for each pair of circles.
-The bitangents which cross between the circles are the internal bitangents, while the ones which go along the outside are the external bitangents.
+The surfing edges between a pair of circles are the line segments which just kiss the circles; these segments are known as _bitangents_, and in general, there are four of them for each pair of circles.
+The bitangents which cross between the circles are the _internal bitangents_, while the ones which go along the outside are the _external bitangents_.

 ### Internal bitangents

-Historically, internal bitangents were important for calculating the length of a belt which crosses over two different sized pulleys, and the problem of constructing internal bitangents is known as the belt problem.
+Historically, internal bitangents were important for calculating the length of a belt which crosses over two different sized pulleys, and the problem of constructing internal bitangents is known as the _belt problem_.
 To find the internal bitangents, calculate the angle theta in the diagram below.

 <svg id="belt-problem" width="600" height="300">